Stories for My Grandchildren

 2014

-Big Sur, California ~ Camping is everything I remember, which is a lot of work, kind of grubby, and not particularly comfortable.
+Big Sur, California ~ Camping is everything I remember, which is a lot of work, grubby, and not particularly comfortable.
 Other than my grandson having poison oak from stem to stern from his camping trip the week before and Princess Imelda having a meltdown because she had to wear her tennis shoes instead of her sandals on the hike, it was pretty easy… until she couldn’t find her socks.
 My teenage niece loaned her a pair.

 Knitting her brows together, my granddaughter wails, “I CAN’T wear these.
 They don’t match!
 One’s pink and one’s purple!”